matzipan/envoyer/README.md

 make
 ```

-You will have to first run `cd src` and then `./envoyer`, otherwise the WebKitGTK+ Web Extension will not get loaded (there is no dynamic mechanism yet).
+You will have to first run `cd src` and then `./envoyer`, otherwise the
+WebKitGTK+ Web Extension will not get loaded (there is no dynamic mechanism yet).

-The current vapi bindings are a bit different than what EDS' build will generate,
-as there were some missing GIR annotations which were quickfixed in the vapi files
-directly.

 ### Folder structure